Reinstall Sophos Firewall OS: USB reimage

 - Ensure local access to the appliance, power supply, USB port and management port.

-- Check the restore process in advance, especially for HA clusters and critical VPN locations.
+- Check the restore process beforehand, especially for HA clusters and critical VPN sites.

-- Save logs or support archives if the root cause must be analysed later.
+- Save logs or support archives if the cause must still be analysed later.

 The relevant basics are covered in Sophos Firewall: create and restore backups, Sophos Firewall: SFOS 22 upgrade check and Sophos Firewall HA cluster: Active-Passive, Active-Active and Auxiliary Appliance.